platanus/la-guia/acuerdos/guia_de_estilo.md

     # ❌

     class BookController
       def index
         respond_with Book.all
       end

       def chapters
         respond_with Chapter.all
       end
+    end

     # ✅
     class BookController
       def index
     	  respond_with Book.all
       end
     end

     class ChapterController
       def index
         respond_with Chapter.all
       end
     end
     ```